Loading...

 Welcome to the Mueller Lab

-At the Mueller Lab, we tackle these challenges head-on by developing new and enhancing existing fabrication processes.
-Our goal is to create fast, reliable, and predictable manufacturing techniques that enable the creation of complex multimaterial architectures in materials, structures, and devices with unique and unprecedented (multi-)functional properties, pushing the boundaries of what’s possible in engineering and science.
+We tackle these challenges by developing new and improving existing fabrication processes.
+Our goal is to deliver fast, reliable, and predictable manufacturing techniques that enable complex multimaterial architectures in materials, structures, and devices, yielding novel multifunctional properties and pushing the boundaries of what is possible in engineering and science.

 Contact